UNO-CSCI4830/Farmified/README.md

 Have react and node.js installed in local machine

-After instalation completes if modules are not installed run
+After installation completes if modules are not installed run

 **npm install** on both the backend folder and the root folder